Addiction Kills More Blacks, But Treatment Is Prescribed Mostly To Whites

 "It really demands for us to be looking at equitable treatment for addiction for African Americans as we do for white Americans," says Michael Botticelli, director of the Grayken Center for Addiction at Boston Medical Center and the former director of the Office of National Drug Control Policy.

 Botticelli identified some key issues that may be contributing to the racial treatment gap that deserve further investigation.
-For example, he wants to know if: Medicaid reimbursement rates are simply too low to entice more doctors to work with low-income patients, or if there are too few inner-city doctors prescribing buprenorphine, or if African Americans themselves are somehow reluctant to seek this form of treatment?
+For example, he wants to know whether Medicaid reimbursement rates are simply too low to entice more doctors to work with low-income patients, or there are too few inner-city doctors prescribing buprenorphine, or African Americans themselves are somehow reluctant to seek this form of treatment.

-Dr. Nora Volkow, director of the National Institute on Drug Abuse at the National, called the findings surprising and disturbing.
+Dr. Nora Volkow, director of the National Institute on Drug Abuse at the National Institutes of Health, called the findings surprising and disturbing.
 Surprising because the disparity is so large, and disturbing because her agency has prioritized educating doctors about the value of prescribing buprenorphine.

 Volkow also expressed disappointment that federal parity laws, which are supposed to guarantee equal access to all types of medications, don't seem to be working for buprenorphine.
 "We need to ensure that we have capacity to provide these treatments," Volkow says.
 "Because if you say you have to pay for them, but there are no services that can provide the treatments, then the issue of paying for them is secondary."

 Volkow has noted that fewer than half of Americans with an opioid use disorder have access to buprenorphine or the two other medications used to treat opioid addiction: methadone and naltrexone.
-Volkow said she's glad that the use of buprenorphine on the rise, but the U.S. needs to understand why this life-saving treatment isn't benefiting all patients who need it.
+Volkow said she is glad that the use of buprenorphine is on the rise, but the U.S. needs to understand why this lifesaving treatment isn't benefiting all patients who need it.

 This story is part of a reporting partnership that includes WBUR, NPR and Kaiser Health News.